Infinity (comic book): Nova

-After the skatepark was rebuilt following that he had accidentally destroyed during his superhero career, Sam encounters his crush, Carrie.
+After the skatepark was rebuilt following that he had accidentally destroyed during his superhero career, Sam Alexander encounters his crush, Carrie.
 Sam was caught off-guard when she told him that she knew that he was Nova.
 He then flew away in such a rush that he made a stupid mistake of accidentally removing his helmet mid-flight and fell straight out of the sky.
 When he awoke from the minor coma he had suffered, he finds New Warriors members Justice and Speedball trying to persuade him into joining the New Warriors.
 He initially refuses until he learned that they were good friends of Richard Rider.
 Nova agreed to see what it was like and what they know about the Nova Corps and Force.

 Secret Avengers

-S.H.I.E.L.D.
-Computer Specialist Sarah Garza was one of the newly surfaced Inhumans after Black Bolt unleashed the Terrigen Mist upon the face of the Earth.
-Shortly after emerging from a cocoon, her unstable powers created an explosion which decimated her entire apartment complex.
-She was retained by S.H.I.E.L.D. and Maria Hill after finding out she was one of theirs and realized Garza could be a potential asset against Thanos' forces.
-Although she lacked experience, Maria Hill partnered her with Iron Patriot and gave her an armor to control her powers.
-She and Iron Patriot arrived to Brooklyn as reinforcements to help Nick Fury, Jr. and Phil Coulson fight the invading forces.
-Sarah created a powerful blast which along with the support of the Iron Patriot Drones, annihilated the aliens.
-During the sweep, the heroes were attacked by an unknown enemy with apparent telekinetic powers that blamed Sarah Garza for what happened to the apartment complex.
+S.H.I.E.L.D. computer specialist Sarah Garza is one of the newly surfaced Inhumans after Black Bolt unleashed the Terrigen Mist on Earth.
+Shortly after emerging from a cocoon, her unstable powers cause an explosion which decimates her apartment complex.
+Maria Hill partners Garza with Iron Patriot and gives her an armor to control her powers.
+Garza and Iron Patriot arrive to Brooklyn as reinforcements to help Nick Fury Jr. and Phil Coulson fight the invading forces.
+During the sweep, the heroes are attacked by an unknown enemy with apparent telekinetic powers who blames Garza for what happened to the apartment complex.
 When the strain of using his powers made the unknown enemy pass out, the Avengers proceeded to find refuge.
 As the communication signal was no longer being jammed, S.H.I.E.L.D. managed to get visual on the villain.
-It was revealed the Junkman of Brooklyn was a man called Gavrel Achter, who was one of the newly surfaced Inhumans after Black Bolt unleashed the Terrigen Mists upon the entire face of the Earth.
-When Nick Fury Jr. tried to talk to the Junkman of Brooklyn, he threw a car at the team, seemingly crushing Sarah Garza.
-Sarah raised from the debris and retaliated the Junkman of Brooklyn.
-When he was about to be killed, Garza stopped upon realizing she could not become a murderer.
-Before he could react, Nick Fury Jr. sniped at the Junkman of Brooklyn and killed him.
-Saddened, Sarah mourned the Junkman of Brooklyn's death.
-Back at the S.H.I.E.L.D.
-Helicarrier, Sarah Garza expressed to Maria Hill the desire to go back to Tech Ops.
-Sarah Garza was confined in a cell until her powers could be stabilized.
+It was revealed the Junkman of Brooklyn was a man called Gavrel Achter, a fellow Inhuman.
+Against Garza's wishes, Fury kills Achter.